Linsonng/Linsonng.github.io/index.md

 Research on Denoising Network Acceleration Based on Convolutional Neural Networks (CNN)<br>
 Academic Supervisor: Jian Cheng (Research Fellow), Chenghua Li, May 2021~Present<br>

 In this project, our lab focused on denoising network acceleration based on convolutional neural networks.
 The research was run in PyTorch, a popular machine learning library, and on GPU (RTX TITAN).
 Currently, we are summarizing and illustrating our research outcome on a paper, which will be submitted to IEEE CVPR 2022.
-Here are some of my works:<br>
+Here are some of my work:<br>
 * Reproduced and retrained serveral video-denoising models, all of them were based on or designed from recent papers. <br>
 * Tested and reduced the inference time while keeping PSNR(Peak Signal to Noise Ratio) high. <br>
 * Pruning was the first way I turned to, and I also developed some other architectures and tried many tricks.